dbader13/academic-kickstart/content/post/20080714-Multithreaded/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---

+{{< figure src="image.jpg" caption="The Center for Adaptive Supercomputing Software will take advantage of the multithreaded processors in the Cray XMT. *Image courtesy of Cray, Inc.*">}}

 The newest breed of supercomputers have hardware set up not just for speed, but also to better tackle large networks of seemingly random data.
 And now, a multi-institutional group of researchers has been awarded $4.0 million to develop software for these supercomputers.
 Applications include anywhere complex webs of information can be found: from internet security and power grid stability to complex biological networks.